pagi111/BG3_ModdingTool/README.md

 # BG3_ModdingTool
-BG3 Modding Tool is a C++ based GUI app that allows for easier and more convenient modifying of Baldur's Gate 3 files in order to make your own mods.
+BG3 Modding Tool is a QT Creator C++ based GUI app that allows for easier and more convenient modifying of Baldur's Gate 3 files in order to make your own mods.

 Changelog:
 v.0.2: